ajaymehul/stelligent-u/02-s3/README.md

 _Do you need to re-upload all your files to get them encrypted?_

-> Yes, changing a bucket configuration to require SSE only enforces it on new uploads. https://aws.amazon.com/premiumsupport/knowledge-center/s3-aws-kms-default-encryption/
+> Yes, changing a bucket configuration to require SSE only enforces it on new uploads. https://aws.amazon.com/premiumsupport/knowledge-center/s3-aws-kms-default-encryption/ .
+One way to perform it without actually "re-uploading" is to perform a `aws s3 cp <s3-file-location> <s3-file-location` in place copy operation.

 #### Lab 2.4.2: SSE with KMS Keys